 On Monday the 21st October 2002 the Future Movies team had the rare and exclusive opportunity to interview Richard Kelly, writer and director of the movie “Donnie Darko“.
-Richard Kelly is a 27-year-old first time director who has created a unique and entertaining vision with “Donnie Darko”.
+Richard Kelly is a 27-year-old first time director who has created a unique and entertaining vision with “Donnie Darko” on a buget of $4.5 million.
 The film opens in the UK on Friday 25th October, with a buzz, proliferated mostly by word of mouth, preceding it that seems to grow by the day.
 The film has already accumulated a large cult following in the USA following its release last autumn and it looks set to do the same on this side of the Atlantic.
 Richard made time for us during his busy 5 day British promotional tour, and we had the pleasure of asking him about his debut film and his route into filmmaking.

 Future Movies: Who are your major cinematic influences?